California's destructively wet winter has a bright side. You'll want to see it

 Wetlands, long severed from the rivers and streams that nourished them, are being flooded with freshwater.
 Biologists are seeing baby salmon, fattened by new food sources in flood plains, make their way to sea.
 Endangered birds and waterfowl are nesting next to flooded fields.

-"When we see water spread across the landscape, as you're driving through the Central Valley, you think of this as a really negative thing," said Carson Jeffres, a researcher at the University of California Davis's Center for Watershed Sciences.
+"When we see water spread across the landscape, as you're driving through the Central Valley, you think of this as a really negative thing," said Carson Jeffres, a researcher at the Center for Watershed Sciences at the University of California, Davis.
 "And yet there are so many benefits that happen because of it."

 California is a state of extremes

-California, more than any other state in the U.S., is a place of climatic extremes.
+California, more than any other U.S. state, is a place of climatic extremes.
 Weather whiplash.
-"Going back-and-forth between extreme dry and extremely wet," said Julia Kalansky, a climate scientist at the Scripps Institution of Oceanography.
+"Going back-and-forth between extreme dry and extremely wet," said Julie Kalansky, a climate scientist at the Scripps Institution of Oceanography.

 For centuries, Native Americans learned to live with the changing conditions, moving with the ebbs and flows of inland lakes.
 Plants and animals evolved to withstand periods of extreme dryness.
 Bulbs for many of California's native wildflowers can lie dormant for years, outlasting invasive species while waiting for rainy winters and springs like this.